 In connection with our acquisition of crude oil assets in 2000, we acquired an approximate 23.5% undivided joint interest in the Rancho Pipeline, which was a crude oil pipeline system from West Texas to Houston.
 In March 2003, the Rancho Pipeline ceased operations, and segments of the pipeline were sold to certain of the owners which previously held undivided interests in the pipeline.
-We acquired approximately 230 miles of the pipeline in exchange for cash of \$5.5 million and our interests in other portions of the Rancho Pipeline.
-We sold part of the segment we acquired to other entities for cash and assets valued at approximately \$8.5 million.
-We recorded a net gain of \$3.9 million on the transactions in the second quarter of 2003.
+We acquired 241 miles of the pipeline in exchange for cash of \$5.5 million and our interests in other portions of the Rancho Pipeline.
+We sold 183 miles of the segment we acquired to other entities for cash and assets valued at approximately \$8.5 million.
+We recorded a net gain of \$3.9 million on the transactions in the second quarter of 2003, which is included in the gain on sale of assets in our consolidated statements of income.

-Consistent with our business strategy, we continuously evaluate possible acquisitions of assets that would complement our current operating segments.
-Such acquisition efforts involve participation by us in processes that have been made public and involve a number of potential buyers, as well as situations where we believe we are the only party or one of a very limited number of potential buyers in negotiations with the potential seller.
+Consistent with our business strategy, we continuously evaluate possible acquisitions of assets that would complement our current operations.
+Such acquisition efforts involve participation by us in processes that have been made public and involve a number of potential buyers, as well as situations in which we believe we are the only party or one of a very limited number of potential buyers in negotiations with the potential seller.
 These acquisition efforts often involve assets which, if acquired, would have a material effect on our financial position, results of operations or cash flows.